 Change AC Filter

 Depending on the kind of yoga you practice, the pace will vary.
 Fast-paced yoga can make the room quite stuffy, in which case, you’ll definitely want to crank your AC up.
 Over time, the air conditioner filters begin to fill up due to dust accumulation.
 If you neglect the filters, the air pollutants they have accumulated will affect the indoor air quality.
-Changing your system’s filter regularly will also help you avoid hefty repairs down the road, and improve the circulation in your yoga space at home.
-You can also look into a service plan which will include AC filter changes.
+Changing your system’s filter regularly will help you avoid hefty repairs down the road, and improve the circulation in your yoga space at home.
+You can also look into an HVAC service plan that will include AC filter changes to ensure that the Indoor Air Quality in your studio is always at its best.

 Get a Humidifier